osaga-fu/JavaCourse/README.md

 # JavaCourse

-Java course repository where we have been practicing all the concepts we study on class.
+Java course repository where we have been practicing all the concepts we study on Capgemini Bootcamp.

+## Technologies